BrianHadianSTEI23/machine-learning-analysis/src/fundamentals/confusion-matrix/README.md

 be used to quantify how 'right' an algorithm is.

 # Motivation
-Given a dataset, how do you determine the best algorithm for prediction?
+Given a categorical dataset, how do you determine the best algorithm for prediction?

 # Limitation
 Only works for categorical task.